 When applying for an off-licence or pub licence, you must give up an existing licence for either an off-licence or pub to the court.

 The court won't grant a licence if they think the area has enough pubs or off-licences.

 If you have a licence to sell alcohol, you must renew your licence when the licensing period expires.
 You need to apply to the magistrate's court to renew your licence.

 It is an offence to sell alcohol without a current licence.

 A private members club needs a certificate of registration to supply alcohol to members and guests.
 The club must apply to the County Court for a certificate and pay an application fee.

 A court can grant a certificate of registration for up to five years.
 Before the court grants a certificate of registration to a club, they must show they'll run the club honestly and in good faith.

 For club registration fees, go to section three in the list of County Court fees:

-If a club has a certificate to sell alcohol, they must apply to a magistrate's court when their registration expires.
+If a club has a certificate of registration to supply alcohol to members and guests, they must apply to a magistrate's court when their certificate of registration expires.